 The body of your persuasive essay is where you make your main argument in themed paragraphs.
 It’s the core of your persuasive essay.

 The body consists of a series of points that provide evidence for your central assertion (e.g. heroic actors make excellent politicians).
-When used skilfully, the body can also house themed threads and subtle appeals to positive emotions (e.g. nostalgia, enthusiasm, happiness).
+When used skillfully, the body can also house themed threads and subtle appeals to positive emotions (e.g. nostalgia, enthusiasm, happiness).

 You can use the simple TEEL method to structure each paragraph in your persuasive essays: